Binning

 7-9Hyper local areas (e.g. neighborhoods and buildings).

 You must also define aggregate fields to make the binning visualization meaningful.
 An aggregate field determines how to represent data from the underlying layer in its aggregate form (i.e. the bin).
-For example, to create an aggregate field for point count inside the bin, use the count statistic type.
+For example, to create an aggregate field for feature count inside the bin, use the count statistic type.

 Use dark colors for code blocksCopy